 By focusing on pre-employment assessments and not just resumes, you can:

-Hiring employees can be a time-consuming process, and finding ways to shorten the period it takes you to fill an open role can benefit your bottom line.
-Using pre-employment assessments can help you screen unqualified applicants by giving you insight into each one’s ability to do the job.
+- Reduce the Time to Hire – Using pre-employment assessments can help you screen unqualified applicants by giving you insight into each one’s ability to do the job.
 This also reduces the number of interviews you’ll need to conduct, giving you more time to focus on the most highly qualified candidates.

-Using a skills assessment doesn’t always mean you reject jobseekers who don’t meet the needs of the role.
+- Locate Candidates for Other Jobs – Using a skills assessment doesn’t always mean you reject job seekers who don’t meet the needs of the role.
 Sometimes, candidates are overqualified or have skills better suited for another open position.
 A pre-employment skills assessment can help you identify these applicants and shorten the hiring process for other positions.

-When you focus on a skills assessment, you take bias and subjectivity out of the equation—either the candidate has the skills you’re testing for or they don’t.
+- Stay Compliant – When you focus on a skills assessment, you take bias and subjectivity out of the equation—either the candidate has the skills you’re testing for or they don’t.
 This makes your hiring process more consistent and objective and less open to legal scrutiny.
+Check out our most common hiring biases article and learn how to avoid them.

 Read our article on skills-based hiring for more insight into how to change your approach.